The Biggest Bombshells From Murder to Mercy: The Cyntoia Brown Story

 Lacy Atkins /The Tennessean via AP, Pool

-• Georgina was 16 when she got pregnant and, already drinking heavily, about 8 months into her pregnancy she tried crack cocaine for the first time.
+Georgina was 16 when she got pregnant and, already drinking heavily, about 8 months into her pregnancy she tried crack cocaine for the first time.
 She then started prostituting to pay for her habit, and went to jail for the first time Dec.
 13, 1988, when Cyntoia was less than a year old.

-• Mitchell called Cyntoia "a good baby," but she gave her up for adoption when the child was about 2.
+Mitchell called Cyntoia "a good baby," but she gave her up for adoption when the child was about 2.
 Growing up, Cyntoia didn't know anything about her biological dad.

 Courtesy of Netflix